akucukelbir/stanhelper/README.md

+# Stanhelper

-__stanhelper__ is a module that implements functions that help interface with [cmdStan](http://mc-stan.org).
+Stanhelper is a module that implements functions that help interface with [cmdStan](http://mc-stan.org).

 ## Installation